DS4SD/docling/README.md

 ### Convert a batch of documents

-For an example of converting multiple documents, see [convert.py](https://github.com/DS4SD/docling/blob/main/examples/convert.py).
+For an example of batch-converting documents, see [convert.py](https://github.com/DS4SD/docling/blob/main/examples/convert.py).

 From a local repo clone, you can run it with: